GSA/digitalgov.gov/content/posts/2015-02-13-dont-forget-the-long-tail-it-can-deliver-value.md

 In [_The Stranger&#8217;s Long Neck,_](http://www.gerrymcgovern.com/first-chapter/26/books/strangers-long-neck) Gerry McGovern explains how, when visitors come to your website, they have a small set of top tasks they want to complete quickly and easily.
 He calls these tasks the “long neck.”
 They’re also sometimes referred to as the “short head.”

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/450-x-254-DG-Search-long-neck\_body\_tail-graph-from-Gerry-McGovern-The-Strangers-Long-Neck.jpg" alt="Graph showing long neck, body, and tail; from Gerry McGovern's "The Strangers' Long Neck"" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/450-x-254-DG-Search-long-neck\_body\_tail-graph-from-Gerry-McGovern-The-Strangers-Long-Neck.jpg" alt="Graph showing long neck, body, and tail; from Gerry McGovern's The Strangers' Long Neck" >}}

 According to McGovern, the breakdown is: